snow on a cruise ship

 Alaska

-Occasional snow on September sailings (Princess, Holland America, Royal Caribbean), though less common during peak season.
+Occasional snow can occur on September sailings with Princess, Holland America, and Royal Caribbean, though it's less common during peak season.
+Late-season Alaska cruisers should pack layers and be prepared for variable conditions.

 Norway